Will COVID-19 set working moms back? No, that’s not how our story goes

 If you find yourself making decisions via side chats with those who happen to be on Slack at 11 p.m., you’re failing at internal communications.
 You might look at this as a heroic attempt to spare the valuable time of your working mother colleague, or you might simply think it’s a more “efficient” way to advance a project, but it isn’t smart, it isn’t equitable, and it isn’t worth it.

-If you find yourself making decisions via side chats with those who happen to be on Slack at 11 p.m., you’re failing at internal communications.”
+If you find yourself making decisions via side chats with those who happen to be on Slack at 11 p.m., you’re failing at internal communications.

-If you find yourself making decisions via side chats with those who happen to be on Slack at 11 p.m., you’re failing at internal communications.”
+If you find yourself making decisions via side chats with those who happen to be on Slack at 11 p.m., you’re failing at internal communications.

 The remedy?
 Get more organized about the way meetings are handled and decisions are made.
 Streamline key decisions to meetings where all stakeholders are present, set a clear example by discouraging back-channel conversations, and develop internal communications procedures that keep everyone in the loop.